-Coaches interested in coaching at Ottawa TFC please follow the following 3 step process:
+Coaches interested in coaching at Ottawa TFC, make sure to follow this 3 step process:

-- Determine what level of coaching you are interested in, and which qualifications you have and/or do not have.
+Determine what level of coaching you are interested in, and which qualifications you have and/or do not have: Mandatory certifications

 Competitive Coaches and Managers & Recreational Coaches (U9+), once accepted to the position, will need to pass a Level 3 Vulnerable Sector Police Check.
 This Police Records Check is valid for 5 years of continuous Coaching or Managing within OTFC.